-We are publicly listed on the Toronto Stock Exchange ("TSX") under the trading symbol "FF", on the Frankfurt Stock Exchange Fi rst Mining Gold Corp. under the symbol "FMG", and in the US on the OTC-QX under the trading symbol "FFMGF".
-Our management team has (TSX: FF; O TC-QX: FFMG; Frankfurt: FMG) decades of experience in evaluating, exploring and developing mineral assets.
-Head Office: Registered & Records Office:
+We are publicly listed on the Toronto Stock Exchange ("TSX") under the trading symbol "FF", on the Frankfurt Stock Exchange under the symbol "FMG", and in the US on the OTC-QX under the trading symbol "FFMGF".
+Our management team has decades of experience in evaluating, exploring and developing mineral assets.